-Unlike most other conduct for which disciplinary actions are assessed, absenteeism at Valpo is generally addressed through a progressive discipline process and takes into consideration the cumulative instances of unexcused absences in a one year rolling-calendar period.
+Unlike most other conduct for which disciplinary actions are assessed, absenteeism at Valpo is generally addressed through a progressive discipline process and takes into consideration the cumulative instances of unexcused absences in a one-year rolling calendar period.
 The following schedule of discipline is provided as a basic guideline:

-- 1. First occasion in a rolling calendar year -- Incident report - 2.
-Second occasion in a rolling calendar year -- Written warning - 3.
-Third occasion in a rolling calendar year Final Warning - 4.
-Fourth occasion in a rolling calendar year -- Termination of employment
+- a.
+First occasion in a rolling calendar year = incident report - b.
+Second occasion in a rolling calendar year = written warning - c.
+Third occasion in a rolling calendar year = final warning - d.
+Fourth occasion in a rolling calendar year = termination of employment

 Disciplinary consequences may be assessed against an employee for chronic or excessive tardiness in the same way as for unexcused absences.
-Chronic or excessive tardiness may also be factored into a disciplinary action for an unexcused absence, moving it to a higher consequence level:
+Chronic or excessive tardiness may also be factored into a disciplinary action for an unexcused absence, moving it to a higher consequence level.

 Example: Employee A misses work without an appropriate absence request to the supervisor.
-This is the employee's first unexcused absence.
-However, the employee has also been tardy on eight occasions over the last 30 days.
+This is the employee's first unexcused absence; however, the employee has also been tardy on eight occasions over the last 30 days.
 The supervisor, taking both attendance issues into consideration, may assess a written warning level of discipline against the employee.